rehierl/node-tree-outliner/88-todos.md

 ## minor/isolated/mixed

 **TODO**
+The issue with end-marker nodes is that they can be placed inside of a type-1 section.
+To which section does a subsequent node belong?
+What happens in case of user/input errors?

+**TODO**
+closing a subsection does not necessarily mean that ancestor sections are closed as well - in contrary to that, closing an ancestor section requires that all subsections are also closed - proof that those nodes must be associated with the parent section of the most significant section being closed? - wouldn't add up with close modifiers

+**TODO**
+a path of nodes is a rooted tree of nodes - the path as a single root and each node has a parent - in addition to that, each parent has a single child - the definition of the node order of a tree must also include such a tree - so yes, each parent *is presequent* to all of its descendants - that is, because it is independent of which rooted path was selected - then, add a sibling to one of the nodes in the path - the first child of a node is still presequent to the parent's last child - question is, are the descendants of a sibling presequent to its subsequent siblings? - if yes, then the series of enter events truly represents the node order of the corresponding node tree - start with the tag sequence of a node tree - then remove those start xor end tags of a node that do not represent a node's true position -

+**TODO**
 with regards to `Node.parentSection` -
 maintain a global list of all sections - define `Node.parentSectionIndex` instead -